brightway-lca/bw_processing/README.md

 Because this library supports multiple use cases, there are several dimensions to be aware of:

 * In-memory versus on-disk.
-This is a (hopefully!) obvious difference :)
+This is a (hopefully!) obvious difference.
+In-memory and on-disk presamples can be used together, but each datapackage must be only in-memory or on-disk.
 * Static versus dynamic data: Static data can be completely loaded into memory and used directly or written to disk.
-Dynamic data is only resolved as the data is used (i.e. not even during package creation), and can even be infinite generators in the case of presamples.
+Dynamic data is only resolved as the data is used (i.e. during matrix construction, not during package creation), and can be infinite generators.
 * Creating versus loading.
-On-disk arrays cannot be used directly after being created - they instead must be loaded.
+In-memory arrays can only be created and then used, but not loaded.
+On-disk arrays, on the other hand, must be created, stored, and then loaded to be used.
 This is because saving a package to disk flushes the data from memory.
-In-memory arrays cannot be loaded, but can be used directly.
+* Vectors versus arrays.
+Each element in a vector can only have one possible value - this is the same as a static matrix.
+Arrays have the same number of rows as the length of a vector, but multiple possible values of each parameter.
+Each column is therefore one conssitent possible set of parameter values.
+See the [presample library for more information](https://github.com/PascalLesage/presamples/).
+* Probability distributions.
+Probability distributions can only be defined for *static vectors*.
+Dynamic data can have uncertainty, but the dynamic data generator is responsible for modelling that uncertainty.
+Static arrays can't have uncertainty, as each column in the array represents the uncertainty and/or variability in the system performance or configuration.

 The main interface for using this library is the `Datapackage` class.
 However, instead of creating an instance of this class directly, you should use the utility functions `create_datapackage` and `load_datapackage`.